-The three flowers that give this small ornamental tree its name are inconspicuous, but the shaggy peeling bark and glorious yellow, orange and red fall foliage make up for it.
+The shaggy peeling bark and glorious yellow, orange, and red fall foliage make up for the inconspicuous nature of this ornamental tree's namesake flowers.
 Three-flowered maple tolerates a wide range of soil conditions and is a fine specimen tree for gardens, with a habit that can be upright or spreading.

 - Zone 4